 “You been in there 12 minutes, Ian,” says his wife.
 “12 minutes!”
 Ian retakes his seat looking suitably shame-faced.

 “I know somewhere I’d like to go to,” I tell Giristroula.

+The only other people getting on the 37 bus to Spalding are two old ladies and a overweight teenage goth with purple hair, black t-shirt and a pentangle necklace.
 One of the old ladies – badly dyed jet black hair and thick gold jewellery – buttonholes the driver.
-She’d clearly suffered some sort of accident on the bus before.
+She’d clearly suffered some sort of accident on this bus route before.

 “If I hadn’t been knocked out, I would have called the police,” she says.
 “But I’m going to sue.
 Oh don’t you worry about that, I’m going to sue alright.”